 Azurite is a deep blue-colored copper mineral, with the chemical formula, Cu3(CO3)2(OH)2.
 Azurite crystals form as dark blue prismatic crystals, but more commonly azurite is found in a massive nodule or stalactitic form.
 It is very soft, only 3.5-4 on the Mohs scale.
 Stunning azurite crystals come from copper mines worldwide, including deposits in Morocco, Namibia, Hungary, Greece, Mexico, and of course, Arizona.

 Lapidaries use azurite in various forms.
 When the material is solid, it can be cut and highly polished.
-Azurite from the legendary Bisbee and Morenci copper mines in Arizona is known to be the most solid, and therefore, the most sought after.
+Azurite from the legendary Bisbee and Morenci copper mines in Arizona is known to be the most solid, and therefore, the most sought-after.

 Azurite often shows a unique rosette structure of tiny prismatic crystals moving around in different directions within the surface.
 It can be cut just like other drusy material, leaving the drusy surface in the center untouched and polishing the surrounding surfaces.
-Some of the azurite crystals within the drusy surfaces are complete small crystals with very high luster and some translucency, such as the specimens from the Morenci Mine and the mined-out Milpillas Mine, in Sonora, Mexico.
+Some of the azurite crystals within the drusy surfaces are completely small crystals with very high luster and some translucency, such as the specimens from the Morenci Mine and the mined-out Milpillas Mine, in Sonora, Mexico.

 Also popular are the azurite “balls,” usually cut or split in half to reveal their crystallized interiors.
 Beautiful azurite balls come from the famous Morenci Mine, in Greenlee County, Arizona.